afreenpoly/V-Mail/README.md

 ## Contact

-If you have questions, suggestions, or need assistance with Vmail, please feel free to reach out to us.
+If you have questions, suggestions, or need assistance with Vmail, please feel free to reach out to me.
 You can contact us through the following channels:

 - Email: afreendeby@gmail.com

-We appreciate your support and look forward to collaborating with you to make email communication accessible to everyone.
+- Email: aadilsayad@gmail.com

 ## License